lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 printRef.unsafeRunSync()
 ```
 {% endscalafiddle %}

+The example above does the following:

+1. create a `Ref` using `Ref[IO].of(42)`
+2. acquire the contents of the `Ref` using `ref.get`
+3. print the contents out to the console using `println(contents)`

+In this example, `printRef` returns an `IO[Unit]` which is an effect representing a computation that can be run at some future point in time.
+In this case (and in all of the examples of this post), the effect is run immediately by calling `.unsafeRunSync()`.
+Typically, you don't call this explicitly within your programs, but rather use [IOApp](https://typelevel.org/cats-effect/datatypes/ioapp.html) to run your programs.

 ## Ref#set
 This operation is structured the same as `get` except we are performing a `set` operation this time.
 This operation relies on the same `volatile` and thread-safe nature of `AtomicReference`.